Wah Yan College, Hong Kong: Wu Jieh Yee Library

 Located on the second floor of the Francis H B Wong Teaching Building, the Wu Jieh Yee Library of Wah Yan College, Hong Kong was opened in 2005 with the opening of this new annexe.
+The library has over 10,000 books available as of October 2024.
+It also offers printing and computer services.

 Prefects' Board

 The Prefects' Board is an independent organisation under direct delegation of the Principal.
 The Prefects' main duties include maintaining discipline at school and promoting harmony among students.
 Prefects' Board runs a committee system directed under the Head Prefect.
 The board is also responsible for co-ordinating all internal and external functions held by the school.
 Every year, approximately 70 prefects are divided into five groups, each with their respective group leaders.
 Prefects have rights to issue warning slips according to the seriousness of the offence.

-Five outstanding prefects are elected each year based on their general routine and external duties performances.

-In the academic year 2015–2016, the number to school prefects has reduced to approximately 50 students since the Board's direction has changed to concern quality over quantity.

-A Self Recommendation System will also be introduced to recruit more Prefects into the Board.

 There are 1–2 development workshops each school year, aiming to enhance the readiness and qualities of prefects.
 Before summer, there is also a Prefect Training Camp, to prepare Probationary Prefects and the new cabinet of committee members for the challenges they will face in the upcoming school year.